jsteinberg4/blackjack/README.md

 # blackjack
 Blackjack game implementation with AI agents.
+Requires Python>=3.10.

 ## Run Instructions
 * Working directory must be the repo root, otherwise you will get "'blackjack is not a module' errors".